Abasifreke-Nkanang/My-Data-Portfolio/Projects/TMDB_movie_dataset_analysis/README.md

 ## Aim of the Project
-In this project, I conducted an analysis of movie data to gain some insights about certain features/properties of movies, and to provide insights for the following questions;
+In this project, I conducted an analysis of movie data to gain insights on certain features/properties of movies, and provide answers to the following questions;

 1. What genres are popular/highy rated/profitable?
 2. What kinds of properties are associated with movies that earn high revenues?